wvdlaan/todomvc/README.md

   (put! (:channel app-hook) [:add-item (str "Have fun " i)]))
 ```

-That took a noticable amount of time on my machine.
-Let's now combine the
-adding and removing to see if our application does indeed avoid most of the
+Now we combine the adding and removing to see if our application does indeed
-rendering.
+avoid most of the rendering.

 ```clojure
 (let [num 200]